 Maintenance, safety, and system considerations require a visible break disconnect device to disconnect the Generation interconnection facilities from SaskPower's facilities.
-The disconnect device shall be connected on SaskPower's side of the Generation transformer, and on the line side of the metering transformers, when primary voltage metering is used.
+The disconnect device shall be between the Point of Delivery and the metering transformers.
 The device shall be in accordance with the requirements of the Canadian Electric Code.
 SaskPower will utilize its own devices for the purposes of isolating and locking out.
 SaskPower personnel will not operate the Generator owner's isolating device.

-Those customers engaging in self-generation who have purchased stand-by service from SaskPower may elect to provide a secondary voltage, visible break, isolating switch for their generator to avoid an outage to their load.
+Those customers engaging in self-generation who purchased stand-by service from SaskPower may elect to provide a secondary, visible break, isolating switch for their generator to avoid an outage to their load.
 This shall be in addition to the primary isolating switch.
 The switch shall be accessible and lockable by SaskPower staff, but will not be operated by SaskPower personnel.
-Switches on Generation facilities where $H_2S$ is present shall be located outside of the hazardous area.
+Switches on Generation facilities where H2S is present shall be located outside of the hazardous area.